garima1204/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 Any valid Microsoft 365 Copilot, Microsoft 365, or Office 365 license allows you to view data from connectors in your Microsoft 365 Copilot and Microsoft Search results.

 >[!IMPORTANT]
 >All connectors by Microsoft are free.
-Microsoft provides unlimited number of items per tenant without extra cost.

 ## What represents items in an index quota?
 An item represents one unit of index quota.
 Each entity (or record) from the source system that is added to Microsoft Graph is considered an item.
 In Microsoft Graph, each item appears as a unique citation in Microsoft 365 Copilot responses and as a distinct search result in Microsoft Search.